zichongkao/selectstarsql/beazley.md

 We don’t need the `FROM` block if we not using anything from a table.

 <sql-exercise
-  data-question="Modify the query to calculate the product and sum of 7843 and 730." data-comment="SQL supports all the usual arithmetic operations." data-default-text="SELECT 432 - 19, 5 / 2"
+  data-question="Modify the query to divide 50 and 51 by 2."
+  data-comment="SQL supports all the usual arithmetic operations." data-default-text="SELECT 50 + 2, 51 * 2"
-  data-solution="SELECT 7843 * 730, 7843 + 730"></sql-exercise>
+  data-solution="SELECT 50 / 2, 51 / 2"></sql-exercise>

+Isn't it strange that `51 / 2` gives `25` rather than `25.5`?
+This is because SQL is doing integer division.
+To do decimal division, at least one of the operands must be a decimal, for instance `51.0 / 2`.

 <div class="sideNote">
   <h3>Capitalization</h3>
   <p>Even though we’ve capitalized <code>SELECT</code>, <code>FROM</code> and <code>LIMIT</code>, SQL commands are not case-sensitive.
-Nevertheless, I recommend capitalizing them to differentiate them from column names, table names and variables.
-Note that column names, table names and variables <i>are</i> case-sensitive though!</p>
+You can see that the code editor recognizes them and formats them as a command no matter the capitalization.
+Nevertheless, I recommend capitalizing them to differentiate them from column names, table names and variables.</p>
+  <p>Column names, table names and variables are also not case-sensitive in this version of SQL, though they are case-sensitive in many other versions.
+To be on the safe side, I recommend always assuming they are case-sensitive.</p>
 </div>

 <div class="sideNote">